Implications of the weak gravity conjecture in anomalous quiver gauge theories: A model and the SWGC

 In the presence of a very light $\varphi$, the SWGC can be expressed as

 for a test fermion.
-Here, $Y=y$ and $M=y\varphi$ for a Dirac fermion of $\psi_{ab} + \psi_{da}$, whereas $Y=y'$ and $M=y'\varphi^\dagger$ for $\psi_{bc} + \psi_{cd}$.
+Here, $Y=y$ and $M=y{\rm Re}(\varphi)$ for a Dirac fermion of $\psi_{ab} + \psi_{da}$, whereas $Y=y'$ and $M=y'{\rm Re}(\varphi)$ for $\psi_{bc} + \psi_{cd}$.
 A factor $Y^2/2$ is obtained because of the canonical normalization of Re$(\varphi$), and Im$(\varphi$) contributes to the spin-dependent interaction that is not $1/r^2$-force.
 If the scalar is sufficiently heavy, $Y$ does not contribute to the SWGC conditon owing to exponentially damping force and hence the WGC can be easily satisfied.
 To reduce the number of parameters, we will set $g_b = g_d =: g$ for simplicity.
 In the next subsection, we will study this situation realized in the 5D orbifold model.
 Thus this equation can be rewritten as

 Here, the masses are neglected because $M/M_{\rm Pl} \ll 1$ is numerically expected in the effective field theory.
+Indeed, there is almost no change in appearance of the plots for $M/g M_{\rm Pl} \lesssim 0.1$, where $g M_{\rm Pl}$ is expected as a cutoff scale \cite{ArkaniHamed:2006dz}, when the scalar is massless.
 It is noted also that a gauge boson in either $U(1)_X$ or $U(1)_{X'}$ may be massive owing to the St\"uckelberg coupling and then either $e_X$ or $e_{X'}$ vanishes in Eq.~(\ref{eq:exSWGC}).